valentin-deschaintre/valentin-deschaintre.github.io/2020/program.md

 <script src="../scripts/moment-timezone-with-data.min.js"></script>

 <div id='intro'>For EGSR fully virtual edition, each session comes with a youtube live <img src="/img/program/yt.jpg" height="15px" width="25px"> link alongside a Rocket Chat <img src="/img/program/rocket-chat.svg" height="15px" width="25px">  link, offering different possibilities to ask questions and interacts with the other attendees.</div>
+<div>The papers can be found on the EG library.
+The CGF track is available here: <a href='https://diglib.eg.org/handle/10.2312/2632924'>link</a>, and the symposium track is available here:  <a href='https://diglib.eg.org/handle/10.2312/2632925'>link</a></div>
 <script>
 	UTCminTime = 12;
 	UTCmaxTime = 18;